 Look for Funding

 This is probably one of the most important things you should establish before carrying on with your plan.
-Research on the average selling price of lots in your area.
+Research the average selling price of lots in your area.
 Look for small business loans with low-interest rates that you are qualified to avail of so that you can begin your business venture.

 Look for the Right Real Estate